pointw-dev/halchemy/src/docs-generator/src/introduction/quickstart.md

 api = Halchemy::Api.new "http://example.org/api"

-root = api.root.get                          # get the root resource
+home = api.home.get                          # get the home resource
-people = api.follow(root).to("people").get   # follow the people rel to get the list of people
+people = api.follow(home).to("people").get   # follow the people rel to get the list of people

 # Issue a refund of $5 to everyone
 people["_items"].each do |person|